ScalingAR: Scaling Confidence for Autoregressive Image Generation: Conclusion

 \section{Conclusion}

-In this work, we introduce \ourmethod, the first test-time scaling framework tailored to next-token prediction autoregressive image generation.
+In this work, we introduce \ourmethod, a novel test-time scaling framework tailored to next-token prediction autoregressive image generation.
 Unlike existing TTS strategies, \ourmethod proposes to explore visual token entropy for the first time as intrinsic signals, without relying on partial decoding or external rewards.
 By adopting a two-level design: Profile Level for calibrated confidence profiling and Policy Level for adaptive pruning and dynamic conditioning, \ourmethod achieves phase-aware control, enhancing generation quality with minimal additional token consumption.
-Comprehensive evaluations on both general and compositional capability benchmarks demonstrate that \ourmethod substantially improves the generation quality of existing AR models, along with generalizability and robustness, making it a strong baseline for AR image generation test-time scaling.
+Comprehensive evaluations on both general and compositional capability benchmarks demonstrate that \ourmethod substantially improves the generation quality of existing AR models, along with generalizability and robustness, making it a strong baseline for AR image generation TTS.